Skip to main content

 Scoping Enrichment with Include/Exclude

-The Hostname/DNS, RiskIQ Threat/IP Reputation and Maxmind GeoIP enrichment features can be scoped to a subset of IP addresses by specifying specific Autonomous Systems or CIDRs to be included or excluded.
+The Hostname/DNS, and Maxmind GeoIP enrichment features can be scoped to a subset of IP addresses by specifying specific Autonomous Systems or CIDRs to be included or excluded.
 These include/exclude definitions are provided via a YAML file which can be updated and refreshed without the need to restart the collector.

 An Example of include/exclude definitions: